Contact Us for a Free Consultation (213) 542-0979

 Types of Obstruction of Justice

-In fact, anything that when the law enforcement officers, in the performance of their duties – if you get in their way or you try to stop them or you don't cooperate with them and it can be proved that they are in the official performance of their duties, then you can be charged and even convicted of obstruction of justice.
+In fact, if you get in the way of law enforcement officers in the performance of their duties, try to stop them, or don't cooperate with them, and it can be proved that they are in the official performance of their duties, then you can be charged and even convicted of obstruction of justice.

 What Constitutes Official Performance of Their Duties?

-This is where a lot of cases can be argued and won because a lot of times police are doing stuff that is not in the official performance of their duties.
+This is where many cases can be argued and won because police often do things that are not in the official performance of their duties.

-So, if it can be shown by any type of evidence, be it witnesses, video evidence or anything that the police are outside of the performance of their duties and not doing what they're supposed to, then it can be argued that they used unreasonable force and did not have the right to command somebody to do something that they are now claiming is obstruction of justice.
+So, suppose any type of evidence, be it witnesses, video evidence, or anything else, can show that the police are outside the performance of their duties and not doing what they're supposed to.
+In that case, it can be argued that they used unreasonable force and did not have the right to command somebody to do something they now claim is obstruction of justice.

 A lot of times I see this in domestic violence cases where they come out to the scene, everybody's yelling and screening emotional, and they start telling people to do things, be quiet, sit down.
-They separate everybody in order to interview them and then somebody doesn't cooperate.
+They separate everybody to interview them, and then somebody doesn't cooperate.

-Somebody's mad, somebody's yelling, somebody's drunk, and then that's when the person's going to get arrest and is going to get charged with obstruction of justice and a host of other crimes if they're the person that was involved in the domestic battery, they'll be charged with that too.
+Somebody's mad, somebody's yelling, somebody's drunk, and then that's when the person's going to get arrested and is going to get charged with obstruction of justice and a host of other crimes if they're the person that was involved in the domestic battery, they'll be accused of that too.

-The problem with this is that the prosecutors do not like it when you do anything having to do with law enforcement because usually in Los Angeles when it comes to obstruction of justice charges, law enforcement and the prosecutors are friends, so the prosecutors are careful about not doing anything that law enforcement perceives as against them or unreasonable.
+The problem is that the prosecutors do not like it when you do anything related to law enforcement.
+Usually, in Los Angeles, when it comes to obstruction of justice charges, law enforcement and the prosecutors are friends, so the prosecutors are careful not to do anything that law enforcement perceives as against them or unreasonable.

 Experienced Criminal Lawyer

-This is where a great criminal defense attorney has to come in and say to the prosecutor, wait a minute, you're not going to get dragged down into this mud.
-These guys operated improperly, and they should therefore, not be able to do what they've done, and you shouldn't be able to charge my client with this crime and if you do and you persist in it, we're going to take it in front of a jury, we're going to embarrass these police officers and we're going to get the case dismissed.
+This is where a great criminal defense attorney has to come in and say to the prosecutor, wait a minute; you're not going to get dragged down into this mud.
+These guys operated improperly, and they should, therefore, not be able to do what they've done, and you shouldn't be able to charge my client with this crime.
+If you do and you persist in it, we're going to take it in front of a jury, we're going to embarrass these police officers, and we're going to get the case dismissed.

-We lay everything out on the table, you tell the truth about what happened, we assess the witnesses you have, and we really determine whether or not an obstruction of justice case is warranted or not.
+We lay everything out on the table, you tell the truth about what happened, we assess the witnesses you have, and we really determine whether an obstruction of justice case is warranted.

-It if is warranted, then we're going to get all of the good things about you, character letters -we're going to show some of the reasoning behind why you did what you did and we're going to try to get something other than an obstruction of justice charge some other charge, maybe some sort of diversionary program and see what we can do about getting you out of the criminal justice system as fast as humanly possible, keeping your record clean and keeping you out of custody.
-So, make the call, take the step now.
+If warranted, we will get all of the good things about you, such as character letters.
+We will show some of the reasoning behind why you did what you did.
+We're going to try to get something other than an obstruction of justice charge, some other charge, maybe some diversionary program, and see what we can do about getting you out of the criminal justice system as fast as humanly possible, keeping your record clean, and keeping you out of custody.
+So, make the call; take the step now.

-If you're charged with obstruction of justice or any other crime in L.A. county – give me a call and we're going to figure out exactly what it's going to take to get you the result you must have.
+If you're charged with obstruction of justice or any other crime in L.A.
+County, call me, and we'll figure out precisely what it will take to get you the result you must have.

 Obstruction of Justice Attorney

-Committing the crime of obstruction of justice is a very serious criminal offense.
+Committing obstruction of justice is a very serious criminal offense.
 It is the crime of interfering with the administration and due process of the law.
-It includes the interference of any investigation or a criminal proceeding.
+It includes interfering with any investigation or criminal proceeding.

-In order to be charged, law enforcement must believe or have strong evidence that you influenced or attempted to influence a proceeding or an investigation in some manner.
-A conviction for obstruction of justice can result in jail term of up to ten years, depending upon the obstruction committed.
+To be charged, law enforcement must believe or have strong evidence that you influenced or attempted to influence a proceeding or an investigation in some manner.
+Depending on the obstruction committed, a conviction for obstruction of justice can result in a jail term of up to ten years.

 • Lying to law enforcement during questioning